 Pursuant to applicable law, the Board of Trustees of the Trust has designated the Adviser as the Portfolios' valuation designee.
 As the Portfolios' valuation designee, and subject to the Board's oversight, the Adviser is responsible for determining in good faith the fair value of Portfolio investments for which market quotations are not readily available or are believed by the Adviser to be unreliable.
 In these circumstances, a Portfolio may use a fair value estimate made according to methods the Adviser has approved in the good-faith belief that the resulting valuation will reflect the fair value of the security.
 For example, a security whose trading has been halted during the trading day may be fair valued based on the available information at the time of the close of the trading market.
-Similarly, securities for which there is no ready market (e.g., securities of certain small capitalization issuers, high yield securities may include: fundamental analysis (earnings multiple, etc.), matrix pricing (a method that takes into consideration the value of other securities with similar characteristics, such as ratings, yield and maturity), discounts from market prices of similar securities, or discounts applied due to the nature and duration of restrictions on the disposition of the securities.
-In addition, if events or circumstances affecting the values of portfolio securities occur between the closing of their principal markets and the time a Portfolio's net asset value is determined, such as with respect to foreign securities trading on foreign exchanges that may close before the time a Portfolio's net asset value is determined, the Adviser may ascertain a fair value for such securities when it deems that the event or circumstance would materially affect such Portfolio's net asset value.
+Similarly, securities for which there is no ready market (e.g., securities of certain small capitalization issuers, high yield securities, and securities of certain issuers located in emerging markets) also may be fair valued.
+Some methods for valuing these securities may include: fundamental analysis (earnings multiple, etc.), matrix pricing (a method that takes into consideration the value of other securities with similar characteristics, such as ratings, yield and maturity), discounts from market prices of similar securities, or discounts applied due to the nature and duration of restrictions on the disposition of the securities.
+In addition, if events or circumstances affecting the values of portfolio securities occur between the closing of their principal markets and the time a Portfolio's net asset value is determined, such as with respect to foreign securities trading on foreign exchanges that may close before the time the Portfolio's net asset value is determined, the Adviser may ascertain a fair value for such securities when it deems that the event or circumstance would materially affect such Portfolio's net asset value.
 Such events or circumstances may be company specific, such as an earnings report, country or region specific, such as a natural disaster, or global in nature.
 Such events or circumstances also may include price movements in the U.S. securities markets.